 We have a \$200 million revolving senior secured credit facility ("Credit Facility").
-At March 31, 2005, there were no outstanding borrowings under our Credit Facility and \$4.3 million of availability under the Credit Facility was utilized for the issuance of letters of credit, leaving availability of \$195.7 million.
+At June 30, 2005, \$101.5 million was outstanding under our Credit Facility and \$4.3 million was utilized for the issuance of letters of credit, leaving availability of \$94.2 million.
+On April 26, 2005, we amended our Credit Facility to reduce both LIBOR and Base Rate interest spreads (as defined in the Credit Facility) by 50 basis points for borrowings outstanding.
+The \$101.5 million of outstanding borrowings had a blended interest rate of 5.31% at June 30, 2005.

 Our long-term borrowings require us to meet certain property level financial covenants and corporate financial covenants, including prescribed leverage, fixed charge coverage, minimum net worth, limitations on additional indebtedness and limitations on dividend payouts.
-As of March 31, 2005, we were in compliance with all property level and corporate financial covenants.
+As of June 30, 2005, we were in compliance with all property level and corporate financial covenants.